-On November 20, 1985, \$267,500,000 of AEA bonds were issued to provide interim financing for the Bradley Lake hydroelectric project.
+On November 20, 1985, \$267,500,000 of AEA bonds were issued to provide interim financing for a fifth project under the Energy Program for Alaska, the Bradley Lake hydroelectric project.
 The bonds were general obligations of the Authority and were secured by bank letters of credit and a capital reserve fund.
-The bonds were nearly all retired in fiscal year 1991 through the issuance of long term bonds.
-Power Revenue Bonds structured as general obligations of AEA with a capital reserve fund backed by the moral obligation of the State of Alaska, First and Second Series, were issued in September, 1989 and August, 1990, respectively to refund AEA's Variable Rate Demand Bonds.
-These bonds have been refinanced as opportunities have arisen since their issuance as reflected in Table 3.1.
+The bonds were retired in fiscal year 1991.

+Power Revenue Bonds, First and Second Series, were issued in September, 1989 and August, 1990, respectively.
+They were used to refund AEA's Variable Rate Demand Bonds for the long term financing of the construction costs of the Bradley Lake Hydroelectric Project.